MarckMorris/SecuScan-ai/README.md

-# SecuScan-ai
+# 🛡️ SecuScan AI

-SaaS platform for AI-powered security scanning of web and mobile applications.
+**SecuScan AI** is an AI-powered SaaS platform for automated security scanning of web and mobile applications.
+It integrates industry-standard tools like OWASP ZAP and AI/LLM models to detect vulnerabilities before attackers do.

+---

+## 📦 Monorepo Structure